Operator Product States on Tensor Powers of $C^\ast$-Algebras: Reduction Process

-The proof consists of tying together several concepts and results from the literature, due to Kavruk, Paulsen, Todorov and Tomforde \cite{PaulsenIUMJ2009,PaulsenPLMS2010,KavrukJFA2011,KavrukAM2013}.
-We will take this opportunity and give the reader a brisk walk in the space of these ideas, which supply the natural framework and the right tools for the problem at hand, something that we still contemplate with amazement.
-In the process, one will hear about ordered $\ast$-vector spaces, (Archimedean) order units, order semi-norms and topologies, as well as order ideals and their quotients \cite{PaulsenIUMJ2009}.
+The proof of the existence of a canonical Archimedean matrix order structure on $\Bb_\omega$ consists of tying together several concepts and results from the existing literature, due to Kavruk, Paulsen, Todorov and Tomforde \cite{PaulsenIUMJ2009,PaulsenPLMS2010,KavrukJFA2011,KavrukAM2013}.
+We will take this opportunity and give a brisk recap of these ideas, which supply the natural framework and the right tools for the problem at hand, something that we still contemplate with amazement.\footnote{Specifically, that the pioneering concepts introduced in \cite{FannesCMP1992} found their rightful home in a framework developed two decades later.} In the process, one will hear about ordered $\ast$-vector spaces, (Archimedean) order units, order semi-norms and topologies, as well as order ideals and their quotients \cite{PaulsenIUMJ2009}.
 One will also hear about matrix ordered $\ast$-vector spaces, (Archimedean) matrix order units and a conceptual refinement of the order ideal, which is the kernel introduced in \cite{KavrukAM2013}.
-The later has the remarkable property that any quoted space by it is automatically a matrix ordered $\ast$-vector space with an Archimedean matrix order unit.
-This together with Choi and Effros abstract characterization of operator systems \cite{ChiJFA1977} reduces our proof to demonstrating that $\Kk_\omega$ is a kernel.
+The later has the remarkable property that its quotient space carries automatically an ordered $\ast$-vector space with an Archimedean matrix order unit.